Chambéry

-Chambéry (/ˈʃɒ̃bəri/, /ˌʃɒ̃beɪˈriː/, /fr/; Arpitan: Chambèri) is the prefecture and largest city of the Savoie department in the southeastern Auvergne-Rhône-Alpes region of France.
+Chambéry (/ˈʃɒ̃bəri/, /ˌʃɒ̃beɪˈriː/, /fr/; Arpitan: Chambèri; Italian: Ciamberì) is the prefecture and largest city of the Savoie department in the southeastern Auvergne-Rhône-Alpes region of France.

 The population of the commune of Chambéry was 60,251 as of 2022, while the population of the Chambéry metropolitan area was 263,919.
 The city is located at the foot of the French Alps between Bauges and Chartreuse mountains, and is a railway and highway crossroads.

-It has been the historical capital of the Savoy region since the 13th century, when Amadeus V, Count of Savoy, made the city his seat of power.
+It was the capital of Savoy since the 13th century to the 16th century, when Amadeus V, Count of Savoy, made the city his seat of power.
 The annexation of Savoy merged the city to France in 1860.
 Together with other alpine towns Chambéry engages in the Alpine Town of the Year Association for the implementation of the Alpine Convention to achieve sustainable development in the Alpine Arc.
 Chambéry was awarded Alpine Town of the Year 2006.